MEETING THE MAASAI

 We had willingly sent five, at a cost of $400 each per year (including tuition, room and board, uniforms, and books!).

 But 21 was above our capacity.
 So, we appealed to the Pequannock Valley Rotary Club, where Avery is a member.
 They helped financially, and encouraged us to form a 501c3 charity that could accept tax-deductible donations.

-With that, Maasai Girls Fund was born, and we were off on a journey we could never have imagined!
+With that, the Maasai Girls Fund was born, and we started on a journey we could never have imagined!

 (The girls' shaved heads symbolize new beginnings.
 Their uniforms denote the special status they have as students.)

 We now have 48 girls in school, including 8 in high school and 2 in college!